Constance Talmadge: Personal life

 Talmadge's mother fostered the belief she might one day return to films.
-“Success and fame cast a spell that can never been quite shaken off,” her mother pointed out in her autobiography.
-“A woman, because of her love, may say, and in the fervor of the moment believe, that she is ready to give up her chosen work.
+"Success and fame cast a spell that can never been quite shaken off", her mother said in her autobiography.
+"A woman, because of her love, may say, and in the fervor of the moment believe, that she is ready to give up her chosen work.
 But there is sure to come a time when keen longing and strong regret for her lost career dominate over the more placid contentments of love and marriage.
-Then unhappiness and friction ensue.”
+Then unhappiness and friction ensue."

 She died of pneumonia.
-Along with her sister Norma, Mary Pickford, and Douglas Fairbanks, Talmadge inaugurated the tradition of placing her footprints in concrete outside Grauman's Chinese Theater.
+Along with her sister Norma, Mary Pickford, and Douglas Fairbanks, Talmadge inaugurated the tradition of placing her footprints in concrete outside Grauman's Chinese Theatre.
 She left a trail of five footprints in her slab.

 Her star on the Hollywood Walk of Fame is at 6300 Hollywood Blvd.